MetisProtocol/metis-verifier-node/README.md

-**If you have any questions, please ask us on GitHub [issue](https://github.com/ericlee42/metis-verifier-node/issues/new).**
----
-**If you have any questions, please ask us on GitHub [issue](https://github.com/ericlee42/metis-verifier-node/issues/new).**
----
-**If you have any questions, please ask us on GitHub [issue](https://github.com/ericlee42/metis-verifier-node/issues/new).**
----

-# Metis verifier node
+# Metis Andromeda Verifier Node

 You may not need this, you can use our [public rpc](https://docs.metis.io/dev/get-started/metis-connection-details).

-block height of verifier node will always lag behind the latest block height of the current L2 network, to solve this problem, you can use the [replica node](https://github.com/ericlee42/metis-replica-node)
+block height of verifier node will always lag behind the latest block height of the current L2 network, to solve this problem, you can use the [replica node](https://github.com/MetisProtocol/metis-replica-node)

 ## Prerequisites

-- Linux(x86_64)
-- docker
+- Linux(Recommended Ubuntu 22.04)
-- docker-compose v2
+- docker See the install guide if you don't known how to install it https://docs.docker.com/engine/install/

 ## Recommended hardware specification